KML: Using Machine Learning to Improve Storage Systems: Use Cases

 \subsection{Use Case: Readahead}

 \paragraph{Problem definition} Readahead is a technique to prefetch an additional amount of storage data into the OS caches in anticipation of its use in the near term.
 Determining how much to read ahead has always been challenging: too little readahead necessitates more disk reads later and too much readahead pollutes caches with useless data---both hurt performance.
 The readahead value is a typical example of a storage system parameter: while tunable, it is often fixed and left at its default.
 Some OSs let users pass hints via \stt{fadvise} and \stt{madvise} to help the OS recognize files that will be used purely sequentially or randomly, but these often fail to find optimal values for varied, mixed, or changing workloads.
-Next, we detail our readahead neural network design.
-See Figure~\ref{fig:arch-offline}.
-After implementing \kml's base ML functionality, we focused on the readahead problem: predicting optimal readahead values in the face of dynamic workloads.
+Next, we detail our readahead neural network design (following Figure~\ref{fig:arch-offline}).
+Our goal is to predict optimal readahead sizes while running under dynamic I/O workloads.

 \paragraph{Studying the problem} We experimented with running 4 different RocksDB~\cite{rocksdb} benchmarks, each with 20 different readahead sizes (8--1024), and attempted to determine the readahead sizes that yield the best performance (in ops/sec) for each workload.
 This became our training data, which can help predict readahead values for \emph{other} workloads and environments.
 This investigation revealed that each workload has a unique behavior and requires a different readahead size to reach optimal performance.
-We further investigated the correlations between file access patterns and performance.
-This allowed us to zero in on the exact nature of the information that was needed to model the readahead problem.
+We further investigated the correlations between file access patterns, RocksDB workload labels, and performance.
+This helped us determine the information and features needed to build a good model, as described below.